 Irish Government Survives Confidence Vote Amid Fuel Crisis Aftermath

-Taoiseach Micheál Martin's coalition has weathered a significant political storm, surviving a motion of no confidence by 92 votes to 78 in the Dáil, as Ireland continues to grapple with the fallout from a severe nationwide fuel crisis that brought the country to a standstill.
+Taoiseach Micheál Martin's coalition has weathered a significant political storm, surviving a motion of no confidence by 92 votes to 78 in the Dáil, as Ireland continues to grapple with the fallout from a severe nationwide fuel crisis that brought the country to a standstill and exposed deep fractures within the governing coalition.

 Background

-The confidence motion was tabled in response to widespread public and political discontent over the government's handling of a fuel crisis that saw farmers and hauliers blockade major roads, motorways, and oil refineries across Ireland.
-The crisis, exacerbated by soaring global fuel prices linked to the ongoing 2026 Iran war, caused widespread shortages, with an estimated 600 of the country's 1,500 filling stations running dry at the peak of the disruption.
+The confidence motion was tabled by Sinn Féin in response to widespread public and political discontent over the government's handling of a fuel crisis that saw farmers, hauliers, and transport workers blockade major roads, motorways, and oil refineries across Ireland from 7 April 2026.
+The crisis, exacerbated by soaring global fuel prices linked to the ongoing Iran war and the disruption of shipping through the Strait of Hormuz, caused widespread shortages, with an estimated 600 of the country's 1,500 filling stations running dry at the peak of the disruption.

 Key Developments